 The UAE has over 10,000 residents suffering from Parkinson’s disease (PD).
 Nearly 1 of the global population suffers from PD affecting ages 20-30, reported by Suchitra Bajpai Chaudhary in Gulf News Health on April 11, 2017.

-According to Dr Jutta Marquardt published by Khaleej Times in April 11, 2016:
+According to Dr. Jutta Marquardt published by Khaleej Times on April 11, 2016:

 There are an estimated 4,250 cases of Parkinson’s in Dubai and potentially over 72,000 in the GCC reported by Dhanusha Gokulan published in Khaleej Times on April 17, 2018

 Office No. 116, Al Makateb Building, Shaikh Zayed Rd, Al Quoz 3 Dubai.